abarker/lyxNotebook/README.rst

       lyxnotebook --install

    The program has only recently been updated again.
-Some of the features still no longer work due to changes in Lyx versions.
+Most features still work, but some may no longer work due to changes in Lyx versions.

 Earlier info
 ============